 According to the National Archives, 70° Fahrenheit is the preferred temperature that is optimal for the preservation of artifacts.
 It is the degree in which archival materials and exhibitions should be protected for long term conservation.
 As curators, we assist you craft your narrative.
 We offer archival, preservation, exhibition, editing & design services.
 Contact us to learn more about 70° services!

 JENNIFER completed her M.A. in Public and Oral History at CSU, Fullerton.
 Her research focused on the WWII home front experiences and the postwar consumer society.
 As a history consultant, she provides historical context for every project.
 She specializes in processing archives, digitization of collections, and curation of exhibition using the best practices.
 Jennifer’s passion for digital history evolved from an interest in computers since the age of three.
 Her college coursework in computer and information science has enabled her to enhance organization’s technological portfolios.
 Jennifer has been a Graphic and Web Designer since 2006 when she started a design firm in Scottsdale, AZ.
 She uses these skills with machine learning applications for her content management systems.
 Keil serves as the 1st Vice President for the Southwest Oral History Association.
 She has been on their board since 2015 and created their news blog.
 She instituted an oral history project at the Balboa Island Museum, where she was the director.
 She is an Archivist for the Moulton Family Foundation.
-Jennifer is the Oral Historian for the Laguna Woods History Center.
+Jennifer is the Oral Historian and website designer for the Laguna Woods History Center.
+Currently she is collaborating with UCI on the Puertas y Ventanas con Corazón site and upcoming publication.